 John 1:1-3 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him was not any thing made that was made.

 With Christ thus reckoned guilty of His elect’s sins by imputation, God then poured out upon Christ the full and eternal measure of His wrath.
 God punished His Son for the sins His of His elect.
 Jesus died their death, the death they had merited with their disobedience, as well as the guilt Adam had merited for them.
-(Matthew 1:21, John 10:14-15, John 10:26-29)
+(Matthew 1:21, John 10:14-15, John 10:26-29).
+This is the righteousness He established for His elect.
+This is the very righteousness God imputes to them for their justification.

 Jesus’ decision to die on the cross for His elect was an act of obedience.
-He whose will was always in perfect agreement with the Father’s now agreed once again with His Father even to the point of death.
+He, whose will had always been in perfect agreement with the Father’s, now agreed once again with His Father even to the point of death.
 Thus, His work was perfect in its obedience.

 For this reason, God raised Christ from the dead.
 This act of raising Christ from the dead was God’s way of announcing to the world that Jesus Christ is righteous.
 (Romans 1:3-4)